IJsselmeer: Current use

 Due to considerable amounts of water from the Rhine flowing through its distributary IJssel into the IJsselmeer, the closed-off bay functions as a large freshwater reservoir, serving as a source for agriculture and drinking water.
-Outlet sluices in the Afsluitdijk regulate the water level of the IJsselmeer.
+Outlet sluices in the Afsluitdijk regulate the water level of the IJsselmeer by putting the excess into the Wadden Sea through control locks.
+Excess water is also drained from the Markermeer in this same manner.
+However, this isn't always possible due to differing water levels, tides, and strong winds.
+Rising sea levels are also a growing problem.
+For this reason additional pumps are being added.
+Without many of these features, the national capability for flood risk management and water management would be hindered.
+The rising sea levels are of growing concern to the government, who are expanding pump installation at a growing rate.

 The IJsselmeer is used for transport and fishing.
 It also offers a number of opportunities for recreational activity, both on the water and on its shores.
-Due to the shallowness of the IJsselmeer, the Markermeer, and the bordering lakes, its cities and fishing villages remained mostly unspoilt and have many historic buildings.
+Due to the shallowness of the IJsselmeer, the Markermeer, and the bordering lakes, their cities and fishing villages remained mostly unspoilt and have many historic buildings.

 The IJsselmeer is home to the offshore segments of Windpark Noordoostpolder and to Windpark Fryslân.

+In the summer the excess water is further diverted and used to provide more drinking water, irrigation and water recreation and to flush excess salt in the reclaimed lands.
+In the winter, this is reversed to accommodate additional rainwater.

+Geography

+The IJsselmeer is primarily fed by the River IJssel (70%); this amount can vary by snowfall and rainwater.
+The rest comes from local rainwater and water from other sources such as streams and pumping stations.